openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

    A ``overhead`` statistics is shown per PMD: it represents the number of cycles inherently consumed by the OVS PMD processing loop.

+.. versionchanged:: 3.1.0

+      The ``-secs`` parameter was added to the dpif-netdev/pmd-rxq-show command.

 Rx queue to PMD assignment takes place whenever there are configuration changes or can be triggered by using::